PigzRule/audio-watermark-demo/README.md

 "python demo_app.py"

 This will launch the demo interface with the following tabs:
-- Embed Watermark – Select an audio file and simulate watermark embedding.
+- Embed Watermark: Select an audio file and simulate watermark embedding.
-- Detect Watermark – Upload an audio file and check if a watermark is detected.
+- Detect Watermark: Upload an audio file and check if a watermark is detected.
-- Security Testing – Run attack simulations and view resilience results.
+- Security Testing: Run attack simulations and view resilience results.

 📊 Example Outputs